 Codes of conduct, also known as ground rules and behavioral covenants, are a tool to help meetings build a culture of respect and inclusion.
-They contain practices that embody the best values of an organization: empathy, taking responsibility, being respectful, deep listening, honoring differences, being inclusive, and so on.
-When meeting attendees review these core values and practices at each meeting and commit to them, group behavior becomes more empathic, responsible, and appreciative of differences.
+They contain practices that embody the best values of an organization: empathy, taking responsibility, being respectful, honoring diversity, being inclusive, and so on.
+When meeting attendees review these core values and practices at each meeting and commit to them, group behavior becomes more empathic, responsible and appreciative of differences.

 I used to think that ground rules were necessary only when a group was dysfunctional or conflicted.
-I now believe it is wise for even long established, healthy groups to review their rules at every meeting or two.
+I now believe it’s wise for even long-established, healthy groups to review their rules at every meeting or two.
 Repetition reinforces desirable behavior.
 When ground rules are repeated at every meeting, they shift the culture of an organization to a greater respect for all.

 Ground rules are more than a list of shoulds and oughts.
 Scolding people is not the point.
-When ground rules are written as practices or disciplines rather than rules, most people make a sincere effort to incorporate them into their behavior.
+When behavioral covenants are written as practices or disciplines rather than rules, most people make a sincere effort to incorporate them into their behavior.

 The best ground rules contain both the why and what of the expected behavior.
-Ponder this second example:
+Ponder another example:

 - We will be inclusive of all voices.

 - We will seek the perspectives of all by inviting each person to speak.